Munish Jolly: Early life

 He did his schooling from Air Force Bal Bharati School.
 Delhi and Graduated from Hindu College Delhi.
 He started playing cricket at an age of twelve years and later got selected to play Under-15 Vijay Merchant Trophy for Delhi organised by BCCI.

 He was coached by Dronacharya Awardee and Padma Shri Awardee Sh.
 Gurcharan Singh, at National Stadium, Delhi and still considers him his Cricketing God.

 His two six wicket hauls vs Himachal secured a place in North Zone Team.
 He was the highest scorer in Under-16 Vinoo Mankad Trophy held at Chandigarh in 1987 and got selected for the Indian Boys Team.
 His all-round performance in Under-17 Vijay Hazare Trophy saw him find a place in North Zone side and tour Cuttack in 1990 to play Zonal Tournament.
 There he met the likes Rahul Dravid, S Sriram from South Zone.

 Prior to the start of Under-19 CK Nayudu Trophy, representing Delhi Team he broke his right hand finger and missed out the league phase of the Tournament.
 However, he was selected for the knock-out stage in Kanpur and played against Bengal and Mumbai.

-He represented Delhi University twice and was a notable contributor when Delhi University became the All India Champions in 1993.
+An alumnus of Hindu College Delhi, he captained the Hindu college cricket team and He represented Delhi University twice and was a notable contributor when Delhi University became the All India Champions in 1993.

-He shifted to Bengal in 1995–96 season to play Club League for Wari Athletic Club.

-and through his consistent all round performance got selected to play for Bengal in the Ranji Trophy League and Knock-out stages.
+He shifted to Bengal in 1995–96 season to play Club League for Wari Athletic Club, and through his consistent all round performance got selected to play for Bengal in the Ranji Trophy League and Knock-out stages.